-In Table \ref{tab:r3_info}, we provided the measured R3 ratios for different bins, and the derived metallicities.
-In Table \ref{tab:mzr_info} we list our measured MZR properties in comparison with measurements in literature. \end{appendix}
+In Table \ref{tab:r3_info}, we provide the measured R3 ratios and the derived metallicities in different bins.
+In Table \ref{tab:mzr_info} we list our measured MZR properties in comparison with measurements in the literature.